Clustering Global GDP Trajectories

 This clustering reveals that countries achieving sustained growth built strong policy foundations, invested in people, and integrated with the global economy while managing risks prudently.
 Those experiencing boom-bust cycles relied too narrowly on commodities or credit without building buffers.
 Stagnant economies were held back by conflict, poor governance, or human capital deficits.

-Clusters are not destiny - countries can move between them with appropriate policies.
+Key Lesson: Clusters are not destiny - countries can move between them with appropriate policies.
 The goal is progression: Cluster 2 → Cluster 3 → Cluster 1, while avoiding regression.

 Understanding these patterns helps international institutions tailor strategies, investors assess sovereign risks, and policymakers learn from peer experiences.
 As the world faces new challenges like climate change and digital disruption, these historical patterns provide valuable guidance for achieving stable and inclusive economic growth.